 Planning to transfer to a four-year university as a music major?
 Start with MUSC 141.

-The music theory sequence at Edmonds Community College parallels courses offered at the university level.
+The music theory sequence at Edmonds College parallels courses offered at the university level.
 The six class sequence begins Fall quarter and takes two years (no summer session) to complete.
 Also, start with Class Piano — MUSC 116.
 You'll learn music reading and keyboard techniques.

 Just interested?
 Or a beginning music student?
 Start with MUSC 101.